BrianLipscombe/power_standz/README.md

 Also, please note, constraints in student-level skill set, along with a lack of time to study while working full time and supporting a family, played major parts in the current state of this project.

-The PowerStandz site can be found [here](https://powerstandz.herokuapp.com/) on Heroku.

 ## User Experience (UX)

 * User Stories